 Roughly one drink per hour

-We will delve into it further to make sure you get a full picture, but first just to note: when it comes to the question of “how long does it take for alcohol to leave your system”, the average, healthy liver with no issues manages to process around one unit per hour.
+We will delve into it further to make sure you get a full picture, but first just to note: when it comes to the question of “how long does alcohol take to leave your system”, the average, healthy liver with no issues manages to process around one unit per hour.

 Dr Paul Wallace, Chief Medical Adviser at DrinkAware says “The amount of alcohol in your bloodstream depends on three things.
 The amount you take in, over what period of time and the speed at which your body gets rid of it”.

 There are some factors that affect how quickly you metabolise alcohol and whether you manage to rid yourself of more or less than that average of one unit per hour.
 These factors include: